awslabs/autonomous-driving-data-framework/docs/onboarding_addon.md

 `1.
 Browser`: Inspecting the public github repository for the add on.

-a.
-Browse for the open source add on repository over the internet.
+*a. *Browse for the open source add on repository over the internet.

-b.
-Check for the latest stable version in the tags section, add that version in the files(default.yaml & 1.25.yaml, etc) in the versions directory.
+* Check for the latest stable version in the tags section, add that version in the files(default.yaml & 1.25.yaml, etc) in the versions directory.

-c.
-Go to charts folder, check for the values.yaml.
+* Go to charts folder, check for the values.yaml.
 Check for the image in the images specification and add those images in the (default.yaml & 1.25.yaml, etc).

 `2.
 Terminal`: Inspecting the images, values locally through the terminal